CMSgov/bluebutton-site-static/_pages/developers.md

 2. Click on Test Client to begin
 3. Click "sample Authorization flow"
 4. Click the link to authorize.
 This will start the authorization flow to TestApp
-5. Login to your Blue Button Developer Preview Account (click here if you need to Join the Developer Preview)
+5. Login to your Blue Button Developer Sandbox Account (click here if you need to Join the Developer Sandbox)
 6. Agree to the Personal Health Information Sharing disclaimer (sample)
 7. Review the App Endorsements and click to accept risks (sample)
 8. Review the permissions TestApp is asking for and approve (sample)